adkinsrs/sadkins_site/misc.md

 * Sept 21 - Make Your Bed: Little Things That Can Change Your Life...And Maybe the World - Admiral William H. McRaven
 * Oct 20 - Anansi Boys - Neil Gaiman
 * Nov 17 - Jailbird - Kurt Vonnegut
+* Dec 16 - Mini Habits for Weight Loss - Stephen Guise
+  * A note about this.
+I bought this a few years ago in an attempt to develop more consistent healthy eating habits.
+I actually lost close to 20 lbs prior to reading this book, due to a combination of marathon training and eliminating some processed things like soda and frozen meals.
+But nevertheless this was a good reinforcement on strategies to keep the ship going.

 ## 2019
 ### Games I have beaten